lrkrol/SEREEGA/docs/README.md

 plot_source_projection(source, lf);
 ```

 Note that the `plot_source_projection` function merely plots the projection pattern at the indicated orientation; it does not by itself change the orientation of any source in the simulation.
-The actual source orientations to be used in the simulation are indicated at the level of [brain components](#brain-components-and-scalp-data), described furher below.
+The actual source orientations to be used in the simulation are indicated at the level of [brain components](#brain-components-and-scalp-data), described further below.

 ### Defining a source activation signal